EorlBruder/ris2.0/http/lib/fatfree/readme.md

 [![Twitter](ui/images/twitter.png)](https://twitter.com/phpfatfree)

-### Version 3.3 Is Finally Released!
+### Version 3.6 Is Finally Released!

-The latest official release marks a major milestone in the development of the Fat-Free Framework.
-Packed with exciting new features and outstanding documentation that consumed significant time and effort to develop and refine, version 3.3 is now available for download.
+The latest official release welcomes the summer with a bang and marks the final milestone in this version of the Fat-Free Framework.
+Packed with exciting new features and outstanding documentation that consumed significant time and effort to develop and refine, version 3.6 is now available for download.
 This edition is packed with a bunch of new usability and security features.

 F3 has a stable enterprise-class architecture.
 Unbeatable performance, user-friendly features and a lightweight footprint.
 What more can you ask for?